ironArray/Caterva2/README.md

 ## Use with caution

-Currently, this project is in early alpha stage, and it is not meant for production use yet.
+Although this project is in advanced beta stage, it is not meant for production use yet.
 In case you are interested in Caterva2, please contact us at <contact@blosc.org>.

 ## Installation